groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.9.2 =
+* FIXED contact->update() method not updating properties
+* TWEAKED parent methods in WPGH_Funnel_Step no longer call __doing_it_wrong
+* TWEAKED Queue now gives a thread ID to check on each while loop if the queue is the only one in action.
+* TWEAKED Queue will spawn separately on multisite unless global multisite usage is enabled.

 = 1.0.9.1 =
 * FIXED Share link not exporting emails or tags.
 * TWEAKED Hooks for deleting and saving contacts